-- O For the Transformative Research Areas an interim assessment by means of documents, interviews, etc. is to be carried out in the fourth fiscal year of the set period for the research area, and an ex-post assessment in the fiscal year following the end of the set period for the research area. - O The results of the self-assessment, the research progress assessment, the interim assessment, and the ex-post assessment above will be made public through the Grants-in-Aid for Scientific Research Database (KAKEN).
+- O For Transformative Research Areas (A), an interim assessment will be carried out in the fourth fiscal year of the set period for the research area, and an ex-post assessment in the fiscal year following the end of the set period for the research area. - O The results of the self-assessment, the research progress assessment, the interim assessment, and the ex-post assessment above will be made public through the Grants-in-Aid for Scientific Research Database (KAKEN).